Failure

 Detection

-Rank the probability of the problem being detected and acted upon before it has happened
+Rank the probability of the problem being detected and acted

 Very likely to be detected